drio/dnaism/README.md

 DNAism is a modified version of [Cubism](http://square.github.io/cubism/) aimed to work with genomic data.

 [Cubism](http://square.github.io/cubism/) effectively allows you to visualize time-series data using [Horizon](http://bl.ocks.org/mbostock/1483226) charts.
-The data in your metrics changes over time, with DNA it changes over genomic locations.
+With Time-series data in your metrics changes over time, with DNA it changes over genomic coordinates.

 I will be modifying this readme a lot so stay tunned!